 The Part I application will be reviewed once submitted and the program administrator will contact the Applicant by email if any additional information is required.
 Applicants will be able to check the status of their Part I approval on their dashboard at http://www.solarab.ca/.
 Any additional required information should be emailed to the program administrator at email@example.com.

 The Applicant will be notified by email when their Part I application is approved, at which time their funding will be reserved subject to project completion as submitted and approved and within the allowable time frame.

 5.2 Step 2: Complete the Part II Application

-Once a project has been completed, the Applicant must return to the application portal at efficiencyalberta.ca/solar.
+Once a project has been completed, the Applicant must return to the application portal at http://www.solarab.ca/.
 The following information must be submitted:

-- Final itemized invoice for the project to account for all program-eligible costs submitted in Part 1 of the application.
-The invoice must break out at a minimum;
+- Final itemized invoice for the project to account for all Eligible Expenses submitted in Part I of the application.
+At a minimum, the invoice must break out the following:

 - Photo that clearly shows all modules;